shader-slang/shader-slang.github.io/_posts/2026-08-28-siggraph-2026-roundup.md

 ### Course: Hands-On Machine Learning with Slang

 Chris Hebert led a practical session on building GPU ML inference pipelines with Slang — implementing a CNN from scratch using a lightweight set of pre-written kernels, loading SafeTensors weights, running inference, and applying kernel fusion for better performance.
-Course materials are still being compiled, but will be available soon.
+Course materials are still being compiled, but will be announced on this blog when available.

 ### Real-Time Shading BOF